open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 ### 1. Read the Documentation

-We touched on this briefly in the previous section, but it's worth emphasizing: **Thoroughly reading the project's documentation before you start contributing is essential**.
+We touched on this briefly in the previous section.
+But it's worth revisiting because it's important to read the project's documentation thoroughly before you start contributing.

 Start by reading the README and familiarizing yourself with the project.
 A README contains an introduction to the project, such as how it works, its purpose, the tech stacks it uses, and how to set up and run the local environment.

 Once you're familiar with the project and interested in contributing, don't jump in without reading the contributing guidelines.
-You can find these guidelines in the CONTRIBUTING file at the root of the project.
+These guidelines are in the CONTRIBUTING file at the project's root.
+If the file is unavailable, you can find them in the README.

 Every project has different contributing rules.
 These rules are written in the contributing guidelines, which contain information on how to claim and work with issues, create pull requests, and preferable methods of communication.
-You can take a look at the [OpenSauced Contributing Guidelines](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) as an example.
+For example, you can look at the [OpenSauced Contributing Guidelines](https://docs.opensauced.pizza/contributing/introduction-to-contributing/).

 Some projects also have conventions, such as code and Markdown style, how to write commit messages, pull requests and issue titles, and so on.
 You might find these in their style guide or contributing guidelines.